Marxism–Leninism: Cold War, de-Stalinisation and Maoism (1944–1953)

+Third World conflicts (1954–1979)

 Communist revolution erupted in the Americas in this period, including revolutions in Bolivia, Cuba, El Salvador, Grenada, Nicaragua, Peru and Uruguay.
 The Cuban Revolution (1953–1959) led by Fidel Castro and Che Guevara deposed the military dictatorship (1952–1959) of Fulgencio Batista and established the Republic of Cuba, a state formally recognised by the Soviet Union.
 In response, the United States launched a coup against the Castro government in 1961.
 However, the CIA's unsuccessful Bay of Pigs invasion (17 April 1961) by anti-communist Cuban exiles impelled the Republic of Cuba to side with the Soviet Union in the geopolitics of the bipolar Cold War.
 The Cuban Missile Crisis (22–28 October 1962) occurred when the United States opposed Cuba being armed with nuclear missiles by the Soviet Union.
 After a stalemate confrontation, the United States and the Soviet Union jointly resolved the nuclear-missile crisis by respectively removing United States missiles from Turkey and Italy and Soviet missiles from Cuba.

 Both Bolivia, Canada and Uruguay faced Marxist–Leninist revolution in the 1960s and 1970s.
 In Bolivia, this included Che Guevara as a leader until being killed there by government forces.
 In 1970, the October Crisis (5 October – 28 December 1970) occurred in Canada, a brief revolution in the province of Quebec, where the actions of the Marxist–Leninist and separatist Quebec Liberation Front (FLQ) featured the kidnap of James Cross, the British Trade Commissioner in Canada; and the killing of Pierre Laporte, the Quebec government minister.
 The political manifesto of the FLQ condemned English-Canadian imperialism in French Quebec and called for an independent, socialist Quebec.
 The Canadian government's harsh response included the suspension of civil liberties in Quebec and compelled the FLQ leaders' flight to Cuba.
 Uruguay faced Marxist–Leninist revolution from the Tupamaros movement from the 1960s to the 1970s.

 In 1979, the Sandinista National Liberation Front (FSLN) led by Daniel Ortega won the Nicaraguan Revolution (1961–1990) against the government of Anastasio Somoza Debayle (1 December 1974 – 17 July 1979) to establish a socialist Nicaragua.
 Within months, the government of Ronald Reagan sponsored the counter-revolutionary Contras in the secret Contra War (1979–1990) against the Sandinista government.
 In 1989, the Contra War concluded with the signing of the Tela Accord at the port of Tela, Honduras.
 The Tela Accord required the subsequent, voluntary demobilisation of the Contra guerrilla armies and the FSLN army.
 In 1990, a second national election installed to government a majority of non-Sandinista political parties, to whom the FSLN handed political power.
 Since 2006, the FSLN has returned to government, winning every legislative and presidential election in the process (2006, 2011 and 2016).